 A 2001 Georgia Tech graduate (management), Key is the fifth Tech alumnus to serve as the Yellow Jackets’ head coach, joining William Alexander (1912 graduate; head coach from 1920-44), Bill Fulcher (1956; 1972-73), Pepper Rodgers (1955; 1974-79) and Bill Curry (1965; 1980-86).
 Key played offensive line for the Jackets from 1997-2000.

-Prior to being named Georgia Tech’s interim head coach on Sept.
-26 of this season, Key was in his fourth season as the Yellow Jackets’ assistant head coach, run game coordinator and offensive line coach.
-In his four seasons at his alma mater, Georgia Tech’s run game produced an all-American, three all-Atlantic Coast Conference honorees and finished in the top half of the ACC in rushing offense twice.
-Key has also mentored a pair of all-ACC offensive linemen.
+Prior to being named interim head coach on Sept.
+26, 2022, Key served as the Yellow Jackets’ assistant head coach/offensive line coach/run game coordinator for three-plus seasons.
+In four total seasons at his alma mater prior to taking over as head coach on permanent basis, Georgia Tech’s run game produced an all-American, three all-conference honorees and finished in the top half of the ACC in rushing offense twice.
+He also mentored a pair of all-ACC offensive linemen.

 Despite battling a rash of injuries across the offensive front throughout the season, 2021 marked the second-straight season that Tech’s rushing offense ranked in the top half of the ACC under Key’s watch, with tackle Devin Cochran earning honorable-mention all-ACC recognition before going on to sign with the National Football League’s Cincinnati Bengals.